 Common Domain Name Businesses include:

-4. If your going to use a provider like gmail for email check that out too and make sure you can get addresses you’re happy with that match up with your business, otherwise you can always get email through the provider that hosts your website and have something like [email protected].
+Make sure you can get addresses you’re happy with that match up with your business.
+Otherwise, you can always get email through the provider that hosts your website and have something like [email protected].

-5. If you’re planning to start a facebook page for your business (link to article on making business fb page) search for the name you plan to use on Facebook too, just to make sure it’s not already being used by someone.
-It’s also worth checking out twitter, instagram and any other social media platform you plan on using for advertising and exposure.
-In such a huge network such as these it is important to be as unique as possible so you’re easy to find and interact with.
+If you’re planning to start a Facebook page for your business, search for the name you plan to use on Facebook too, just to make sure it’s not already being used by someone.
+It’s also worth checking out Twitter, Instagram and any other social media platform you plan on using for advertising and exposure.
+In such a huge network such as these, it is important to be as unique as possible so you’re easy to find and interact with.

-Once you’ve done all of these things and have a name that is special to you and your business and unique in all of the above mentioned places then it’s time to jump in with both feet and fill out your registration form to get your very own business name.
-First you need to sign up for an ASIC account here then you can proceed to register your chosen business name here.
+Once you’ve done all of these things and have a name that is special to you and your business and unique in all of the above mentioned places, then it’s time to jump in with both feet and fill out your registration form to get your very own business name.